Southwestern Dietetic Internship (SWDI)

 Interns will work in the acute care setting and participate in nutrition intervention for hospitalized patients with complex conditions.
 Additionally, interns will function as members of interdisciplinary teams, including nutrition support, wound care, and diabetes education.

 Interns will travel to field clinics and participate in nutrition programs at different tribal communities in the Phoenix area.
 Interns will plan and deliver nutrition programs targeting groups across the age continuum.

 Planning and managing a food service operation is an essential skill for dietetics professionals.
 Interns will learn about kitchen equipment, menu planning and analysis, inventory, and ordering to prepare them for managing a food service operation.

-Interns will continue their experience in Pinon, Arizona.
-Pinon is located on the Navajo Reservation in the scenic "Four Corners" region of the southwest United States.
+Interns will continue their experience in Pinon, Arizona, and Shiprock, New Mexico.
+Pinon and Shiprock are located on the Navajo Reservation in the scenic "Four Corners" region of the southwest United States.
 The Navajo Reservation is the country's largest Indian Reservation.
 Interns will participate in the development of community health promotion and disease prevention programs, including grant management.
-(No-cost housing will be provided in Pinon during this rotation.)
+(No-cost housing will be provided during these rotations.)

 Becoming a Registered Dietitian Nutritionist